Time Stands Still in this Corner of the Welsh Heartland

 Our Meirionnydd Coastal Path holidays are available to walk March to October.

-We offer trips around the Meirionnydd coast from Mar-Oct, as the rest of the year will tend to experience a lot of rainfall.
+We offer trips around the Meirionnydd coast from Mar - October as the rest of the year will tend to experience considerable rainfall.
 Although the climate is generally quite mild, walkers should be prepared for the possibility of rain.
-The driest month, July, has on average 98 mm of rainfall per month.
+The driest month, July, experiences on average 98 mm of rainfall.

 Trains from Machynlleth meet Pwllheli and Aberystwyth, towards Shrewsbury and Birmingham International.
 The service in each direction is approximately two trains hourly.